 This article presents the career path you have to follow for being allowed to practice as an orthodontist in the United States of America in 2017.
 More precisely, by reading this article, you will discover the education necessary for this profession, the training required for this medical job and the license requirements.
 The official website of the US Bureau of Labor Statistics, bls.gov, represents the main source of information for the details presenting how to become an orthodontist, that are included in this post.

 The most important thing that all the persons interested in finding out more about this medical position ought to know is that these professionals are actually dentists who followed - and practice - one of the nine dental specialties.
 More exactly, here is what these medical workers do every day: straighten teeth and try to correct the wrong alignments and positions of the jaws and teeth, using dental or lingual braces for adults or kids.
 This implies that all the orthodontics specialists must become, first of all, dentists, then they need to specialize in the chosen field.Read full article

-In this article I am going to talk about the orthodontist schools.
+In this article I am going to talk about the orthodontist schools you can attend in 2017.
 Prior to getting into details about this subject, let me tell you a few things about this healthcare occupation; it's important to know these things in order to better understand the main aspects of the education required for practicing this job.

 First of all, any person interested in this topic ought to know that orthodontics is a specialty of dentistry; this means that all the individuals who intend to work in this specialty must become dentists.
 The training and education requirements for practicing a healthcare or a medical profession differ from country to country and, sometimes, from state to state.
 Anyway, in this article, which deals with the orthodontist schooling, I will focus on the education path that must be followed in the United States of America (in all the U.S. states, in general; however, the laws in some U.S. states may stipulate specific requirements for practicing this medical profession) for becoming an orthodontist.Read full article